DNS Lookups Were Timing Out Randomly in Kubernetes

 net.netfilter.nf_conntrack_max = 65536

-Why was conntrack table full?
+Why was the conntrack table full?

 conntrack -L | head -20

 Our applications make a lot of short-lived HTTP requests.
-Each request creates a conntrack entry.
+Each one creates a conntrack entry.
 The default timeout for TIME_WAIT is 120 seconds.
+With high request volume, entries piled up faster than they expired.

 The fix

-Increased conntrack table size:
+Increased the conntrack table size:

 # On each worker node